Released: 8th February 1999

 The ability of the music industry in the ‘90s to recognise a successful product and rapidly duplicate it was often mocked and derided.
 Yet, credit where it’s due, the machine functioned without fail, even when presented with the unlikeliest of formulas to replicate.

 When Hanson released MMMBop in 1997 as their first mainstream single, it was an unprecedented success.
 And of course, that created an appetite for more.
 But pop-rock groups formed of male siblings with flowing, golden tresses don’t just grow on trees and were presumably quite a niche resource.
-But even with such daunting – and very specific – criteria to fulfil, just 16 months later, we met The Moffatts.
+But even with such daunting – and very specific – criteria to fulfil, just 16 months later came The Moffatts.
 The Canadian quartet (why have three brothers when you can have four) were arguably an even less likely find, consisting of triplets Bob, Clint and Dave plus their older brother Scott.
 Now, in fairness, The Moffatts had done a lot of hard work up to this point, having released three albums by the time they were signed to a major label.
 This was their moment to seize the opportunity, even if it had come about in no small part due to the success of another act.

 Yet for all the inevitable – and obvious – comparisons with Hanson, Crazy does more things differently than it does the same.
 Okay, the sound is strikingly similar and most definitely cut from the same pop-rock cloth.
 But then, if the brief was to discover and sign another group of brothers who play guitars, what else would you expect?
 Look beyond that though, and Crazy is arguably a more well-rounded effort.
 It’s a textbook example of a song that is crafted around what works within the genre and ditching everything that doesn’t.
 Thus, it wastes absolutely no time in launching into an energetic, bouncy rock number delivered with a recognisable punk-pop drawl.
 The lyrics, however, are very much rooted in appealing to The Moffatts’ teen demographic: “Life is such a funny thing, you never know what it’ll bring, you know I’m just takin’ it day by day”.
 The track never veers too far from profound-but-not-really existential adolescent musings that could have appeared in any pop song of the time.
 The thrashing production, on the other hand, is a much more assertive statement of the group’s ability.